dmlarionov/PowerShellDeploy/README.md

 Make sure you can login with SSH keys from your Jenkins Credentials to the target machines.

-At high-level your `Jenkinsfile` looks like this:
+At the high level your `Jenkinsfile` can look like this:

 ```groovy
 pipeline {